Odiyan Update: It's A Wrap For The Much Awaited Movie!

 - Mohanlal Movie Box Office: A Good Outing For The Film At The Theatres!

 Odiyan is rightly one among the much awaited films of the year.
-Now, the latest update regarding the film is that that shooting of the film has been completed and the director has called a pack-up
+Now, the latest update regarding the film is that that shooting of the film has been completed and the director has called a 'pack-up'.

 Mohanlal, who essays the leading role in this film, took to his Facebook account to officially announce the completion of the shoot of the film.
-He also posted a photo that has been taken after the competion of the shoot.The Facebook post of Mohanlal was read as..
+He also posted a photo that was taken after the competion of the shoot.The Facebook post of Mohanlal read as..

 'And it's a wrap for Odiyan!
 It's been a meaningful journey of 123 days with our big family.
-Thank you for all the love , relentless support and wishes!' - sic
+Thank you for all the love , relentless support and wishes!' - (sic)

 Well, the first schedule of shoot of Odiyan had commenced by the end of August 2017 in Varanasi where a few portions of the film were shot.
-Later, the filming was completed in three different schedule.
+Later, the filming was completed in three different schedules.

 The third and the final schedule of shoot had commenced by the beginning of March 2018 and it lasted for over 50 days.
 Mohanalal will be seen essaying the various age groups of the character Manikyan, in the film.